Seesaw Limit of the Nelson-Barr Mechanism: Conclusions

 \section{Conclusions}

 Although the SM is very successful in explaining a plethora of phenomena, there are still some puzzling issues, such as the strong CP problem and the observed fermion mass hierarchies, to cite a few.
 In this work, seeking a common solution to these problems, we have identified and investigated the ``seesaw limit'' of the Nelson-Barr mechanism.
 We have studied in detail how the introduction of three heavy VLQs, that mix with the Standard Model fields, can provide a natural mechanism to suppress the SM down quark masses in relation to the EW scale.
 In particular, we have seen that the source of CP violation in the quark sector, i.e., the SM-VLQ-mixing term $\cM^{Bd}$ in Eqs.\,(\ref{eq:Yukq}) and (\ref{eq:MdB}), is also behind the seesaw suppression of light quark masses.
 Since these VLQs are connected to the Nelson-Barr mechanism, not only the strong CP problem can be addressed, but also the couplings between them and the standard quarks are typically hierarchical.
 This in turn allows our model to naturally evade strong bounds from flavour observables coming from first and second quark families.
 We have also shown in a similar model with two up-type VLQs that the hierarchy among the SM up quarks can be partly explained by the hierarchy of the small seesaw parameters.
+For both cases, the irreducible 3-loop contributions to $\btheta$ severely restrict the parameter space of the model, especially for the case of three down-type VLQs.
+For the latter, such a restriction is weaker for the cases where the CP conserving Yukawa couplings $\cY^d$ of the down quarks in the CP basis are mostly responsible for the mass hierarchies.

 \acknowledgments

 This research was partially supported by the Conselho Nacional de Desenvolvimento Cient\'{\i}fico e Tecnol\'ogico (CNPq), by grants 308280/2023-7 (A.G.D.), 312866/2022-4 (C.C.N.), and 166523\slash2020-8 (A.L.C.).
 Financial support by Funda\c{c}\~{a}o de Amparo \`{a} Pesquisa do Estado de S\~ao Paulo (FAPESP) is also acknowledged under the grant 2014/19164-6 (C.C.N.).
 J.L. is supported by the Spanish grants PID2020-113775GB-I00~(AEI/10.13039/501100011033) and Prometeo CIPROM/2021/054 (Generalitat Valenciana).
 A.L.C is supported by a postdoctoral fellowship from the Postdoctoral Researcher Program - Resolution GR/Unicamp No. 33/2023.